William Shi-Yuan Wang: General perspective on language

-The evolution of language
+Evolution of language

 Wang is one of the pioneers in modeling language emergence, evolution, and vitality.
 Early summaries of his views on language change and evolution were published in 1976: "Language change", 1978: "The three scales of diachrony" and 1982: "Explorations in language evolution."
-In 1984 he published a commentary critiquing Bickerton's "Language Bioprogram Hypothesis" target article in the journal Behavioral and Brain Sciences, arguing against the Chomskian perspective that language was largely independent of other aspects of cognition:"...the fact that language involves biological equipment does not necessarily lead to the "highly modular task-specific cognitive devices" and "equally modular and task-specific processing component" that Bickerton advocates.
+In 1984 he published a commentary critiquing Bickerton's "Language Bioprogram Hypothesis" target article in the journal Behavioral and Brain Sciences, arguing against the Chomskian perspective that language was largely independent of other aspects of cognition:

+[...] the fact that language involves biological equipment does not necessarily lead to the "highly modular task-specific cognitive devices" and "equally modular and task-specific processing component" that Bickerton advocates.
 A piece of equipment may be involved in a certain task, but it may be used for other tasks as well, without being specific to any particular one of them.
 The devices used in language are surely involved in the more global (and evolutionarily prior) tasks of cognition, memory, and perception.
 Our goal is to elucidate how these general purpose devices interact with the specific requirements of learning and using language.
-To posit anything specific to language, in the sense that it serves no other non- linguistic function, seems to me not called for at this point"In 1996 Prof. Wang co-authored another commentary in Behavioral and Brain Sciences arguing that syntax was not likely an independent cognitive module:"The belief that syntax is an innate, autonomous, species-specific module is highly questionable.
+To posit anything specific to language, in the sense that it serves no other non- linguistic function, seems to me not called for at this point.

+In 1996, Wang co-authored another commentary in Behavioral and Brain Sciences arguing that syntax was not likely an independent cognitive module:

+The belief that syntax is an innate, autonomous, species-specific module is highly questionable.
 Syntax demonstrates the mosaic nature of evolutionary change, in that it made use of (and led to the enhancement of) numerous preexisting neurocognitive features.
-It is best understood as an emergent characteristic of the explosion of semantic complexity that occurred during hominid evolution."Wang guest-edited a special issue on language evolution in 1991 in Scientific American.
+It is best understood as an emergent characteristic of the explosion of semantic complexity that occurred during hominid evolution.

+Wang guest-edited a special issue on language evolution in 1991 in Scientific American.
 He and his students/collaborators have published their work of modeling language change and evolution in venues such as Trends in Ecology and Evolution (2005), Transactions of the Philological Society (2005), Language and Linguistics (2005), Lingua (2008), in addition to various other Chinese language journals.
 He has also recognized the value of computational explorations of language evolution.
 A lecture given by Wang in Singapore in March 2014 titled "Language Evolution & Some Phase Transitions," which discusses his recent views on language evolution is available on YouTube.